 - Not Deeper than the toilet’s tank

-We got started by taking some measurements of the area that we wanted the shelving to be.
+First things first, we took some measurements of the area that we wanted the shelving to be.
 For us it is as follows: Width 42”, Depth 8” Thickness 3”.
-Now that we had the measurements, We started cutting the boards to size, subtracting the thickness of the ‘skin’ (more on this below).
+We started out by cutting the boards to size, subtracting the thickness of the ‘skin’ (more on this below).
 We subtracted 1/2” (2 1/2”) in from the thickness and a 1/4” from the overall depth (7 3/4”).
 In addition we took off a 1/4” from the width for ease of installation (41 3/4”).

 * Notice the feather boards in the picture to the right.
 Not only is this done to help prevent the board from kicking back by keeping the board in line with the blade and in the event a board is kicked back the feather boards will pin the board against the fence and table, it also allows a more consistent cut by providing even pressure toward the fence and table of the saw.

-With a square we laid out where our cross members are going to be, gluing and stapling (1/4” x 1 1/4” crown staples) the cross members to the back board.
-Once all the cross members have been stapled in place, we flipped the shelf over, glued, checked the cross members for square, and stapled the front.
+With a square, we laid out where our cross members are going to be Then gluing and stapling (1/4” x 1 1/4” crown staples) the cross members to the back board.
+Finally,we flipped the shelf over, glued, checked the cross members for square, and stapled the front.

-* We use staples. partially because it is what we have and it allows us to continue working without having to wait for glue dry times.
-Any type of fastener would work although I would caution using screws as it will likely split the wood (if you go this route please drill a pilot hole first) or just glue and clamp.
+* We use staples for these DIY Floating Shelves because it is what we have on hand.
+And it allows us to continue working without having to wait for glue dry times.
+Any type of fastener would work.
+Although I would caution using screws as it will likely split the wood (drill a pilot hole first) or just glue and clamp.

-Next we devise a plan on how to make this these shelves truly appear floating.
-We have done these in the past for the girls' nursery using a different means but this time I wanted to make them in such a way that they would be easily removable and even possibly adjustable.
-We cut strips of wood for the back and sides of each shelf (1/2” X 3/8”) keeping the end grain of the wood parallel with the front face of the strips (giving it strength and keeping it from splitting when installed).
-Then we used a router to cut a slightly large groove in the shelves (sides and back).
-You can also use a dado blade and table saw.
-Then Check for fit.
+Next we devised a plan on how to make this these shelves truly appear floating.
+We have done these in the past for the girls' nursery using a different means.
+But this time I wanted to make them in such a way that they would be easily removable and even possibly adjustable.
+We cut strips of wood for the back and sides of each shelf (1/2” X 3/8”) keeping the end grain of the wood parallel with the front face of the strips.
+This gives it strength and keeps it from splitting when installed.
+Then we used a router to cut a slightly larger groove in the shelves (sides and back).
+You can also use a dado blade and table saw, then check for fit.
 You want to have a little wiggle room.

-If you are not comfortable cutting small strips of wood check your local hobby/hardware stores a lot of times they will have small rectangular or square stock on hand.
+If you are not comfortable cutting small strips of wood check your local hobby/hardware stores.
+Many times they have small rectangular or square stock on hand.
 Probably with the dowels or other craft wood supplies.

 Can you see things starting to take shape?
-We took our shelves into the bathroom, measured the locations of where we wanted them leveled the strips out, drilled a pilot hole and nailed them into place.
+We took our DIY Floating Shelves shelves into the bathroom, measured the locations of where we wanted them leveled the strips out.
+Then drilled a pilot hole and nailed them into place.
 Then we checked the fit of the shelves.
 Marking and making additional cuts to improve the fit of each shelf.

-Once I get done with the top and bottom, I measure and cut the front just slightly larger then needed test fit, glue the back and the 45* angle and staple into place.
+Once we were done with the top and bottom, we measured and cut the front just slightly larger then needed test fit.
+Then glue the back and the 45* angle and staple into place.

 Lastly, we burnish the edges as we did on our crown moulding tutorial.
 Then fill the staple indentations with wood filler.

-Beth sanded, primed, and painted white.
+We sanded, primed, and painted glossy white.
 Then slid these bad boys into their place in the bathroom!

 We picked up some baskets for storage and some Puck Lights on a whim, and decided that it makes ALL THE DIFFERENCE!
 We love it hardcore.